plurid/joiner/README.md

     initialize                      initialize joiner.yaml file
     list                            list joiner commandable packages
-    update <packageName>            update package by name or "all" packages patch <packageName>             patch package version by name or "all" packages commit <packageName>            commit package by name or "all" packages publish <packageName>           publish package by name or "all" packages upcomlish <packageName>         upcomlish - update, patch, commit, publish - package by name or "all" packages
+    update <packageName>            update package by name or "all" packages patch [options] <packageName>   patch package version by name or "all" packages commit <packageName>            commit package by name or "all" packages publish <packageName>           publish package by name or "all" packages upcomlish <packageName>         upcomlish - update, patch, commit, publish - package by name or "all" packages